alexrutherford/hot-links/README.md

 2. Given a $\mathrm{text}$ in $D$ find the optimal link to another document $\mathrm{link}$.
 3. Find the full set of substrings and corresponding links $\{(\mathrm{text},\mathrm{link})\}$

+This can be done through a combination of semantic search in a vector DB and LLM inference using file retrieval as a tool.
+This can be evaluated by masking either the substring or the link or both in a known article and determining if the substrong or link can be inferred.

+There are some cavets such as only searching for articles that were published the same day or before the focal article.
+Also external links are ignored for now.

+## High level steps

+Ideally, one would have access to a comprehensive database of articles to select appropriate links from.
+However I do not have that.
+So a corpus of articles must be developed.
+This need not be comprehensive i.e. all Guardian articles ever, but should (i) include the true article and (ii) should be of reasonable size to demonstrate the efficacy of the retrieval method.

+Firstly a set of seed articles is defined, using a dataset from Kaggle (the Official Guardian API doesn't seem stable enough to retrieve).
+The seed articles are placed in a vector store and links are substrings are extracted and stored in a flat file.
+The out-links from all seed articles are de-duplicated and the HTML content derived via (responsible) scraping.
+The body text and second generation out-links are extracted from this HTML.
+The body text is placed in the vector store and the links are also stored in a flat file.
+This process could contiue indefinitely, navigating the document link network.
+However it is expensive and not necessary for demonstrating the concept.

+Secondly....

 ## Things to do